UnixY2K/appcenter-sdk-cpp/spec/core/core.md

 the [Ingestion](ingestion.md) engine, this is the list of the Ingestion data that the SDK process

+## Requests format

+App Center SDK sends requests to an specific endpoint, depending on the type of service, it can use different endpoints, and body format, you can check more in [Requests](requests.md)

 ## Core Logger

 App Center SDK [Logger](logger.md) library that is used by the SDK itself across all